 The actual input-voltage ripple is greatly affected by parasitic associated with the layout and the output impedance of the voltage source.
-The Section 8.2.2 show the actual input voltage ripple for this circuit which is larger than the calculated value.
+Table 8-1 show the actual input voltage ripple for this circuit, which is larger than the calculated value.
 This measured value is still below the specified input limit of 400 mV.
-The maximum voltage across the input capacitors is $V{IN}$ max + $\Delta V{IN}$ / 2.
+The maximum voltage across the input capacitors is VIN (MAX) + $\Delta$ VIN / 2.
 The selected bypass capacitor is rated for 35 V and the ripple current capacity is greater than 2 A. Both values provide ample margin.
 The maximum ratings for voltage and current must not be exceeded under any circumstance.

-8.2.3.2 Bootstrap Capacitor Selection
+8.2.3.3 Bootstrap Capacitor Selection

 A 0.1-μF ceramic capacitor must be connected between the BOOT to SW pin for proper operation.
-TI recommends using a ceramic capacitor.
+It is recommended to use a ceramic capacitor.

-8.2.3.3 Output Voltage Set Point
+8.2.3.4 Output Voltage Set Point

-The output voltage of the TPS54302 device is externally adjustable using a resistor divider network.
-In the application circuit of Figure 8-1, this divider network comprises R2 and R3.
+The output voltage of the TPS54308 device is externally adjustable using a resistor divider network.
+In the application circuit of Figure 8-1, this divider network is comprised of R2 and R3.
 Use Equation 6 and Equation 7 to calculate the relationship of the output voltage to the resistor divider.

-$$R3 = \frac{R2 \times V{ref}}{V{OUT} - V{ref}}$$ (6)
+$$R3 = \frac{R2 \times V{ref}}{V{OUT} - V{ref}} \tag{6}$$

-$$V{OUT} = V{ref} \times \left[ \frac{R2}{R3} + 1 \right]$$ (7)
+$$V{OUT} = V{ref} \times \left[ \frac{R2}{R3} + 1 \right] \tag{7}$$

 Select a value of R2 to be approximately 100 k $\Omega$ .
-Slightly increasing or decreasing the value of R3 can result in closer output voltage matching when using standard value resistors.
-In this design, R2 = 100 k $\Omega$ and R3 = 13.3 k $\Omega$ which results in a 5-V output voltage.
+Slightly increasing or decreasing R3 can result in closer output voltage matching when using standard value resistors.
+In this design, R2 = 100 k $\Omega$ and R3 = 22.1 k $\Omega$ which results in a 3.3-V output voltage.
 The 49.9- $\Omega$ resistor, R1, is provided as a convenient location to break the control loop for stability testing.

-8.2.3.4 Undervoltage Lockout Set Point
+8.2.3.5 Undervoltage Lockout Set Point

 The undervoltage lockout (UVLO) set point can be adjusted using the external-voltage divider network of R4 and R5.
-The R4 resistor is connected between the VIN and EN pins of the TPS54302 device.
-The R5 resistor is connected between the EN and GND pins.
-The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
-For the example design, the minimum input voltage is 8 V, so the start voltage threshold is set to 6.74 V and the stop voltage threshold is set to 5.83 V. Use Equation 1 and Equation 2 to calculate the values for the upper and lower resistor values of R4 and R5.
+R4 is connected between the VIN and EN pins of the TPS54308 device.
+R5 is connected between the EN and GND pins.
+The UVLO has two thresholds: one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
+For this example design, the minimum input voltage is 8 V, so the start voltage threshold is set to 6.74 V and the stop voltage threshold is set to 5.83 V. Use Equation 1 and Equation 2 to calculate the values for the upper and lower resistor values of R4 and R5.

-8.2.3.5 Output Filter Components
+8.2.3.6 Output Filter Components